Avalanche bulletin

 Avalanche Summary

-If you head into the backcountry, thanks for sharing your observations on the Mountain Information Network (MIN).
+If you are out in the backcountry, please share your observations on the Mountain Information Network (MIN).

 Snowpack Summary